-Just weeks ago, Prince William and Kate Middleton were criticized for going on a Royal Tour of the United Kingdom to thank frontline workers.
-Despite their admirable mission, the Duke and Duchess of Cambridge received backlash from many people — including leaders from Wales and Scotland — who believed the tour didn’t fall under the category of essential travel.
+Just weeks ago, Prince William and Kate Middleton were criticised for going on a Royal Tour of the UK to thank frontline workers.
+Despite their admirable mission, the Duke and Duchess of Cambridge received backlash from many people — including Nicola Sturgeon and Welsh health minister Vaughan Gething — who believed the tour didn’t fall under the category of essential travel.
 Now, the royals are under fire once again for seemingly skirting COVID-19 lockdown measures.

 On Sunday, Middleton, Prince William, and their three children were seen going for a walk along Luminate Sandringham, a mile-long trail near Queen Elizabeth’s estate in Norfolk.
 They were joined by Prince Edward and Sophie, Countess of Wessex, who also brought their two kids along for the trip.
 Currently, Norfolk is under a lockdown that dictates no more than six people from intermingling households are allowed to meet up outside.

 Photos of the two families were printed in the Daily Mail on Monday.
 A royal source stressed to the tabloid that the Cambridges and the Wessexes hadn’t met up intentionally, but onlookers were still upset.
 “They were clearly breaking COVID rules, in my opinion, because there were nine of them from two separate households.
 They were obviously all having a fun evening out,” one bystander told the Daily Mail.
 “I couldn't help thinking that it was one rule for them and another for the rest of us.
 It was really quite blatant.”